arnaudbreton/mailjet-live-event-dashboard/README.md

 *`DefaultSubject`: the default subject of the sample email *`DefaultBody`: the default body of the sample email

-Run the following command to install front-end dependencies: `cd public && bower install` Run the server: `go run server.go`.
+Run the bower install command to fetch front-end dependencies: `bower install` Run the server: `go run server.go`.
 The server accepts an optional parameter to set the port.
 Go to `localhost:port` (default port is 3000) and follow the instructions.